 - Etc., Etc.

-In that moment, we were so heartbroken for our son – for the pain he’d been experiencing that he couldn’t, at his age, describe for us, the thoughts of “Should we have done more, sooner, to find out what was wrong with him,” and the concern that his life may never be the same following the surgery.
+In that moment, we were so heartbroken for our son – for the pain he’d been experiencing that he couldn’t, at his age, describe for us, the thoughts that we should we have done more, sooner, to find out what was wrong with him, and the concern that his life may never be the same following the surgery.

 But we were also blessed with an amazing sense of peace from God – that we were going to be alright.
 Whether the surgery was a success or not.
 No matter what would happen to our son.
 We would be alright.
 God would be with us in these moments and carry us through.